orcfax/docs/docs/project-catalyst/f12-economic-model.md

 financially incentivized to act badly, which would result in significant risk to network integrity.

+The mechanics of slashing is covered in [The Safe](#312-the-safe).
+For this section, all that is relevant is that malicious activity results in the loss of participants' stake; whether the loss is entire or a portion is undecided and will likely depend on the ability to define a spectrum of bad behaviour in code.
+For the purposes of this section, we will assume that being slashed results in the entire loss of participants' stake.

 At the time of this writing, the cost of acquiring 500,000 FACT tokens is approximately 5,025 ADA or 5,577 USD.
 The floor price for a Orcfax Validator License is 10,500 ADA or 11,653 USD.
 This means that the cumulative stake